-Children are provided three snacks per day, two of which occur during daycare hours.
+Children are provided three snacks per day, two of which occur during daycare hours (in the morning and afternoon).
 Evening snack is provided to you from healthy choices available in the kitchen.
 Pregnant women are also provided three snacks per day; morning, afternoon, and evening.
 Women who are not pregnant are provided one snack per day, in the evening.